 In order to collect data, I flew to Beijing to work with the design firm Beijing Tsinghua Urban Planning and Design Institute (TUPDI).
 While there, I introduced the Chinese designers to the Landscape Architecture Foundation, its mission, and the CSI program.
 I explained the outcomes and requirements for our CSI projects, showed them samples of previous studies, discussed what benefits could be measured and quantified, and assessed how to collect data within the timeline.
 Research Fellows Dr. Ming-Han Li and Professor Bruce Dvorak were involved through emails and conference calls.
 The designers in Beijing Tsinghua Urban Planning and Design Institute were very interested in the CSI program and have been highly supportive, responding to our data requests and questions very quickly.
 I feel fortunate to have the opportunity to work on the two China projects.
 The experience has been unique and invaluable.

 The two projects in the U.S. are Cross Creek Ranch in Fulshear, Texas designed by SWA and Park Seventeen in Dallas, Texas designed by TBG.
-Cross Creek Ranch is a master planned residential community that maintains large areas of naturalized landscapes for ecological function, wastewater treatment and passive recreation, while Park Seventeen is a roof garden over a six floor parking garage providing both a visual and physical amenity for residents and office tenants.
-From these two projects I not only obtained deeper knowledge about ecological planning and roof gardens, but also learned new research methods, including soil and water sampling procedures, UHI mitigation measurement, and storwmater calculations.
+Cross Creek Ranch is a master-planned residential community that maintains large areas of naturalized landscapes for ecological function, wastewater treatment, and passive recreation, while Park Seventeen is a roof garden over a six floor parking garage providing both a visual and physical amenity for residents and office tenants.
+From these two projects, I not only obtained deeper knowledge about ecological planning and roof gardens, but also learned new research methods, including soil and water sampling procedures, UHI mitigation measurement, and stormwater calculations.
 In addition, by engaging first-year MLA students in part of our onsite data collection process, I learned skills for combining research with class teaching.